 With an NBA pedigree (his father was a 10-year veteran), an already-polished game, and a large palette of upside, Smith might bring the fewest questions of the top prospects.

-An athletic, physical forward with an NBA-ready body, Banchero can be a three-level scoring threat for whichever team lucks into his services next season.
+An athletic, physical forward with an NBA-ready body and offensive game, Banchero can be a three-level scoring threat for whichever team lucks into his services next season.

 Purdue sophomore Ivey is a get-buckets two-guard with explosive athleticism, a crafty handle, and a knack for death-defying takes to the hoop.
 Tenacious on defense, with long arms and quick reflexes, he projects as a strong NBA defender with the build to guard multiple wing positions.